 There are a number of timely reasons to transition to a plant-based diet, or to increase the number of plant foods you eat.

-Vegan and plant-based meals are better for the environment (especially if you can lean into organically grown and locally-sourced foods).
+Vegan and plant-based meals are better for animals and the environment (especially if you can lean into organically grown and locally-sourced, plant-based foods).
 And since most pandemics are zoonotic, which is a fancy word meaning that the pathogen jumped from animals to humans, reducing our dependence on meat can reduce our risk of triggering the next “big one.”

 Reduced Risk of Illness

 On an individual basis, eating whole, minimally-processed plant foods are scientifically proven to reduce your risk of developing chronic disease.
 And plant-based diets can help keep your immune system functioning at its best.